• Skip to primary navigation

 7. Artichoke

 This is an excellent diuretic food that also supports kidney functions.
-Artichoke has a rich source of vitamins, minerals and several nutrients that improves normal bodily functions.
+Artichoke is a rich source of vitamins, minerals and several nutrients that improve normal bodily functions.

-This vegetable contains phytochemicals called cynarin that reduces the excess fluids in your body, thus reduces swelling.
+This vegetable contains phytochemicals called cynarin that reduce the excess fluids in your body, thus reducing swelling.
 Artichoke also improves bile release and it also addresses liver problems (13).

 8. Celery

 The celery seed stimulates uric acid excretion and urine production.
-Buildup of uric acid crystals in the joint can lead to gout edema and be consuming celery seed can be helpful.
+Buildup of uric acid crystals in the joint can lead to gout edema and consuming celery seeds can be helpful.

 People experiencing kidney problems, cystitis and bladder disorders should eat celery and enjoy its diuretic actions.
 Celery contains coumarins, a phytochemical that improves the vascular system and reduces blood pressure (14, 15).